liphlab/liph-website/content/join/phd.md

 title = "PhD positions"

 # Project summary to display on homepage.
-summary = "PhD positions starting in October 2020 available!"
+summary = "Call for PhD positions starting in October 2020 now open!"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""